Pat Harrower

-Patrick Robertson "Pat" Harrower (19 January 1863 – June 1936) was a Scotland international rugby union player.
+Patrick Robertson Harrower (19 January 1863 – June 1936) was a Scotland international rugby union player.
 Harrower is also notable as an association football referee, and he officiated the 1905 FA Cup Final.

 Rugby Union career

 Amateur career

 Harrower was born in Broughty Ferry in Forfarshire in 1863.
 He discovered rugby union at Brockley College.
 He played rugby union as a fullback.
 Brockley College was famous in rugby union for producing Louis Auldjo, the early Scotland international player.
 As a 13 year old Harrower skipped school to play for Abertay RFC who were playing Edinburgh University RFC.
 Abertay won the match thanks to a goal scored by Patrick's brother Frank.

 In 1879, he and his family moved to Islington, Middlesex, England.
 His first rugby union club in England was the Reindeer Club.
 However he was quickly spotted by London Scottish and moved to play for them.

 In 1886, he played for a combined London Scottish and London Welsh side.

 The Athletic News of 2 February 1903 ran this biography of Harrower:

 This gentleman, P. R, Harrower, is a Scotsman birth and Londoner choice for business purposes, so that he may be classed in the same school its his fellow compatriots, Dr. John Smith and A. J. Christie, so far as devotion to both codes of football is concerned.
 At his college in the North of Scotland, Harrower was a very keen rugby player, but he left the land of his birth for the Metropolis in 1879, and forthwith turned out for the Reindeer club as a three-quarter, but the London Scottish commandeered him two years later, and continued with them until his marriage some six years later, though he admits that did really play under the name of Scott what time he should have been merely a spectator.
 But various bruises were the means of unmasking him at home.
 Which reminds of two friends who were also supposed to have given up playing after marriage but that is another story.
 It was in the season of 1895-6 that Harrower was given an International cap and in addition he figured in the Middlesex fifteens for two or three seasons as a full back and three-quarter.